The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: The spectrum of two-particle operators at genus zero

 is a true equation for each component.
 Since $\mathbf{L}_{\vec{\tau}}$ is diagonal, we arrive at are

-Instead of computing $\mathbf{M}^{(n+3)}$ explicitly from the VS amplitude, going througth the discussion in \ref{rew_sec_SUGRA}, the idea here is to obtain $\eta^*_{\vec{\tau}}$ above by solving a problem of $rank=1$ matrices built out of $\overline{D}$ functions of the correct form, which has the case $(\alpha')^3$ and the $[0b0]$ channels as starting point.
-The crucial input is the fact that since $\eta^*_{\vec{\tau}}$ cannot depend on $p_1p_2p_3p_4$, whatever algebra takes place on the r.h.s.~of \eqref{component_rank1} it must be such that the dependence on the external charges cancels out.
+Instead of computing $\mathbf{M}^{(n+3)}$ explicitly from the VS amplitude, going back to the discussion in section \ref{rew_sec_SUGRA}, the idea here is to obtain $\eta^*_{\vec{\tau}}$ by solving a problem of $rank=1$ matrices built out of $\overline{D}$ functions of the correct form, which has the case $(\alpha')^3$ and the $[0b0]$ channels as starting point.
+The crucial point is the fact that since $\eta^*_{\vec{\tau}}$ cannot depend on $p_1p_2p_3p_4$, whatever algebra takes place on the r.h.s.~of \eqref{component_rank1} it must be such that the dependence on the external charges cancels out.

 We will find that there is a natural (probably unique) and very non trivial way of solving \eqref{component_rank1}.
 The details are explained in great details in appendix \ref{rank1_app}.
-For example we will show that in order for $\eta^*_{\vec{\tau}}$ to be independent from $p_1p_2p_3p_4$ we need the VS amplitude to be such that \footnote{For the definition of the factor ${\tt Y}_{[aba]}$ see \eqref{formulaBMichele}. } \be \mathcal{V}_{n}\Big|_{[aba],l=n-a}={2}{\texttt{Bin}[\substack{n\\ l}]}\zeta_{n+3}\, (\Sigma-1)_{3+l}\, {\tt Y}_{[aba]}\times \overline{D}_{p_1+2+l,p_2+2,p_3+2,p_4+2+l} \ee This is a valuable result because allows us to deduce information about the the homogeneous top terms $\tilde{u}^{d_1} \tilde{t}^{d_2} t^l$ with $d_1+d_2=a$ and $a+l=n$ in $\mathcal{V}_{n}$.
+A posteriori, we can then show that in order for $\eta^*_{\vec{\tau}}$ to be independent from $p_1p_2p_3p_4$ we need the VS amplitude to be such that \footnote{For the definition of the factor ${\tt Y}_{[aba]}$ see \eqref{formulaBMichele}. } \be \mathcal{V}_{n}\Big|_{[aba],l=n-a}={2}{\texttt{Bin}[\substack{n\\ l}]}\zeta_{n+3}\, (\Sigma-1)_{3+l}\, {\tt Y}_{[aba]}\times \overline{D}_{p_1+2+l,p_2+2,p_3+2,p_4+2+l} \ee This is a valuable result because allows us to deduce information about the the homogeneous top terms $\tilde{u}^{d_1} \tilde{t}^{d_2} t^l$ with $d_1+d_2=a$ and $a+l=n$ in $\mathcal{V}_{n}$.
 The case $a=0$ only comes from $\mathcal{M}_{n,n}^{flat}$, but the decomposition of the amplitude onto the $su(4)$ channel $[aba]$ for $a\neq 0$ and spin $l=n-a$ mixes up the various strata of ${\cal V}_n$, and these have to recombine (smartly) a pochhammer $(\Sigma - 1 - a)_{a + l + 3}$ in order to reproduce the r.h.s.~of \eqref{proof_aln}.

 The solution of the $rank=1$ problem gives us the following representation of the anomalous dimensions

 where

 where the sum $\sum_{r,s}$ goes over $R_{\vec{\tau}}$.
 A posteriori, we checked that \eqref{intro_thesums} agrees with the direct computation \be \eta^*_{\vec{\tau}}= \mathbb{V}^T_{\vec{\tau},m^*=1}\, {\bf N}^{(n+3)}_{\vec{\tau}}\, \mathbb{V}_{\vec{\tau},m^*=1} \ee where $\mathbb{V}_{\vec{\tau},1}$ consists of the most negative singlet eigenvector of ${\bf N}^{(0)}_{\vec{\tau}}$, which we wrote (almost for all cases) in appendix \ref{singlet_eigenvectors}, and ${\bf N}^{(n+3)}$ is computed by using the amplitudes presented in section \ref{sec_solutions}.